ensnared/pwgen/README.md

 ## Usage
 To create a password with default settings, simply use `Password::create();`.

+By default, the passwords generated will be between 8 and 12 characters long, and will include at least 2 special characters and 2 digits.

 ## Configuration
-The behaviour can be configured with the following methods:
+The behaviour can be configured with the methods below.
+All these methods also have an equivalent get-method.

 - `Password::setConsonants()`
     - Set list of consonants used in password creation.
     - Default is all consonants in the english alphabet.